There are 3 deadlines for this assignment:

 Each member of the group will assume one of the following jobs in this new start-up company:

-For this assignment due February 21, you will select a BME device or technology used in cardiology, conduct a literature search about it and describe the use and operation of the device or technology in a paper.
+For this assignment due FEBRUARY 20, you will select a BME device or technology used in cardiology,, treating wound healing, skin lesions, or orthopedic conditions, conduct a literature search about it and describe the use and operation of the device or technology in a paper.
 There are many resources for this and a select list of resources that you can readily find and use follows these notes.
 A more extended list of resources is on the Biomedical Engineering Subject Guide or elsewhere in this Course Guide.
 Please start by carefully reading the assignment so that you know what is expected of each group.
 These notes follow that assignment.

 The Subject Guide for Patents will be particularly helpful and useful.
 Remember, patents are defined by jurisdiction, and being awarded a patent takes a long time and patent applications are also included in the US Patent & Trademark Office database.

-It is required that at least 2 members of each group make an appointment with the Engineering Librarian,and as many as possible are encouraged to come especially if you need help in conducting a patent search.
-Group Appointments can be scheduled from February 3-6 by registering with your UCI eMail account at http://tinyurl.com/yc9kp7nf
+It is required that at least 2 members of each group attend one of the 3 sessions scheduled for each device or product.
+Please contact the Engineering Librarian if these times don't work,,and as many as possible are encouraged to come especially if you need help in conducting a patent search.
+I will be away February 6-10.
+There are 3 sessions for each product/device.
+Group Appointments are scheduled from January 31 - February 5 registering with your UCI eMail account at http://tinyurl.com/yc9kp7nf

 If the above URL does not allow you to click through to sign in, please cut and paste and re-enter in a new browser window.

-Please note that Librarian will be away February 9-12 and 15-19 but is available via eMail.
+Please note that Librarian will be away November 5-8 but is available via eMail.
 Please try and populate the sessions with as many groups as you can by adding lines to the schedule.
 A reminder: Even though it is not required it is encouraged that as many group members as possible attend the sessions.